intel/iot-js-api/api/ocf-server-api.md

 ##### 2.2.
 The `retrieve` event
 Fired when a client asks for a resource to be retrieved on the device.
 The event callback receives two arguments:
 - An [`OcfRequest`](#ocfrequest) object `request` that can be used to respond to the request.
-- A boolean `observe` flag.
+- A boolean `observe` flag to tell if the client wants to also observe the resource for changes.

-The value of the `source` property of the request is the [OcfResourceId](./ocf-client-api.md/#ocfresourceid) of the resource requesting the operation.
+The value of the `source` property `request` is the [OcfResourceId](./ocf-client-api.md/#ocfresourceid) of the resource requesting the operation.
-The value of the `target` property of the request is the [OcfResourceId](./ocf-client-api.md/#ocfresourceid) of the resource to be retrieved.
+The value of the `target` property of `request` is the [OcfResourceId](./ocf-client-api.md/#ocfresourceid) of the resource to be retrieved.

 When the `observe` argument is `true`, then implementations SHOULD set up change notifications for the resource, and send a retrieve response with the resource representation every time the resource is changed.

-When the `observe` argument is `true`, then implementations SHOULD reset change notifications for the resource.
+When the `observe` argument is `false`, then implementations SHOULD reset change notifications for the resource.

 ```javascript
 var server = require('ocf').server;